KhaelK138/KhaelK138.github.io/webappnotes/miscellaneous.md

 	- Check robots.txt
 	- Check for APIs with /FUZZ/v1 or /FUZZ/v2
 	- Check for git with `.git`
-	- Make sure to fuzz default IIS servers
+	- Make sure to fuzz default IIS servers (see general Services notes)

 ## Exploitation